a11ywatch/kayle/fast_htmlcs/README.md

 It also provides tools to write your own standards, which can be useful in situations where you wish to enforce consistency across a web site.

-## Using HTML_CodeSniffer
+## Using Fast_Htmlcs

-HTML_CodeSniffer can be called in multiple ways:
+Fast_Htmlcs can be called in multiple ways:

-- Called directly in JavaScript source, HTML_CodeSniffer will provide a list of known and potential violations to the calling script.
+- Called directly in JavaScript source, Fast_Htmlcs will provide a list of known and potential violations to the calling script.
 - Using as a Node.js module, installed with npm: `npm i --save html_codesniffer`